RandomityGuy/SchoolWebApp/APIDocs.md

 ```
 {
-    {
+    "users" = [{
                     "avatarurl": str // The url to the avatar
                     "id": int // The id of the user
                     "name": str // The name of the user
-    }...
+                }...]
 }
 ```